recluzegeek/automatic-enigma/Web Development/node_npm.md

 | **Linking Global Package to Project**       | `npm link packageName`               | Link a globally installed package to your project.                                                  |
 | **Removing Global Packages**                | `npm uninstall -g packageName`       | Remove a globally installed package.                                                               |
 | **Unlinking Global Package from Project**   | `npm unlink packageName`             | Remove the symbolic link between your project and the global package.                                |

-Remember to replace `packageName` with the actual name of the package you are working with.
-Exercise caution, especially with global package removal, to avoid unintended consequences.